All successful e-commerce businesses have one thing in common: Terrific e-Commerce fulfillment.

 Probably without you even noticing it, e-Commerce fulfillment is all over the place.
 It has been an integral part of your business all along.
 You were your own e-fulfillment provider when you were packing boxes in your garage or sticking labels onto your packages.
 Now that your business has grown, you probably should outsource your fulfillment to a third-party logistics (3PL) service to ease all the logistics hassles and focus on growing your business.

 e-Commerce fulfillment is also the part where you actually deliver your product to your buyers.
-It includes everything from getting product onto fulfillment center shelves to picking, packing and shipping orders.
+It includes everything from getting products onto fulfillment center shelves to picking, packing, and shipping orders.

 To break it down, there are four basic components of an e-fulfillment process:

 - Receiving and inventory management

 - Order fulfillment (Pick, Pack & Delivery)

 When you think of a warehouse, you probably imagine rows of shelves filled with products.
 At its core, however, every good e-Commerce fulfillment center is a whole technology company.

 Your e-Commerce store should integrate seamlessly with your fulfillment center, so orders flow directly to the people who are responsible for sending them out.
 Specifically, if you are an omnichannel seller, your 3PL company should help you sync with every platform on which you sell, and do so cost-free is most ideal.

 Receiving and inventory management are the parts where many fulfillment warehouses fall short.
 A single backlog of pallets sitting on a loading dock means your products aren’t in inventory, and no inventory means no sales.
 This, of course, is not a good thing.
 A top-notch e-fulfillment services company should be able to move your goods from the loading dock into inventory within one to two days at most.